Postgraduate Course: The Philosophy of David Hume MSc (PHIL11125)

 Formative feedback available;

-- the opportunity to submit a formative essay by the week 6 closing deadline
+- the opportunity to submit a formative essay by week 6

 - fortnightly meeting with Dr Mason